0xilis/openpwnage/README.md

 ## Notice

 iOS 9 patchfinder is by spv, iOS 8 patchfinder (not on this repo) by dora2-iOS.
 These patchfinders are based off of planetbeing's patchfinder.
 Please give thanks to them.

-I'd honestly recommend using Phoenix instead, it's better coded, but if you still want to use openpwnage feel free.
+This shit was a cobbled together and is mostly other people's work and done way worse, please don't use this.
+I'd honestly recommend using Phoenix instead, it's better coded.

 ## Supported Devices: